 - In whose favour a Child Arrangements Order has been made in relation to the 'contact' aspects and who has been awarded Parental Responsibility by the court (i.e. they would be able to apply for a Child Arrangements Order in relation to the 'residence' aspects);

-- A relative of a child is entitled to apply for a child arrangements order relating to whom the child is to live, and/or when the child is to live any person, if the child has lived with the relative for a period of at least one year immediately preceding the application.
+- A relative of a child is entitled to apply for a child arrangements order relating to with whom the child is to live, and/or when the child is to live with that person, if the child has lived with the relative for a period of at least 1 year immediately preceding the application.
 (A relative is a child's grandparent, brother, sister, uncle or aunt (by full or half blood), or by marriage or civil partnership).

 A Child Arrangements Order specifying with whom the child is to live has the following advantages:

 - It gives Parental Responsibility to the carer whilst maintaining the parents' Parental Responsibility;

 - The child will no longer be Looked After and there need be no social work involvement, therefore, unless this is identified as necessary;

 - There is no review process;

 - The child will not be Looked After and so less stigma is attached to the placement.